Roni Michaely: Early life and education

 Michaely was born in Israel and studied Economics at the Tel Aviv University.
-He obtained his PhD from New York University.
+He obtained his PhD from New York University in 1990.

 Career

-In 1990 he was appointed Rudd Family Professor of Management and professor of finance at Cornell University's Johnson Graduate School of Management.
+In 1990, Michaely was appointed Rudd Family Professor of Management and professor of finance at Cornell University's Johnson Graduate School of Management.

-In 2018 he was Swiss Finance Institute professor of finance at Geneva Finance Research Institute at the University of Geneva.
+In 2018, he was Swiss Finance Institute professor of finance at Geneva Finance Research Institute at the University of Geneva.

-In 2021 he was appointed Professor of Finance at the University of Hong Kong.
+In 2021, he was appointed Professor of Finance at the University of Hong Kong.

 Michaely published numerous works (several of which received best-paper awards) in refereed journals such as the Review of Financial Studies, the Journal of Finance, the Journal of Business, and the Journal of Financial and Quantitative Analysis.
 His research has been also frequently featured in the Wall Street Journal, the New York Times, the Economist, Investor's Business Daily, the San Francisco Chronicle, BusinessWeek, Forbes, Barrons, Money, Reuters, Worth, among others.

 In 2012, Michaely invested in TipRanks – a tech company that lends transparency into the financial markets by showing investors the track record and performance of anyone who gives financial advice.
 He is an active member of the board of directors.